 Want a great mix for just about any meal?
 This is it.
 Includes Arugula, Waltham Broccoli, Blue Scotch Curled Kale, Purple Vienna Kohlrabi, Southern Giant Curled Mustard, and Mammoth Red Rock Cabbage.
 Yummy!

 Nutritional value: varies based on amount of each variety.
 Broccoli - rich in vitamins A, B, C, E, and K; Calcium, Iron, Magnesium, Phosphorus, Potassium, and Zinc.
 They are considered a cancer-fighting microgreen and important in the fight against malnutrition.

-Nutritional value: As with any spinach, Tatsoi is high in iron and calcium.
+Nutritional value: Tatsoi is high in iron and calcium.
 It is also rich in vitamins C, A, and B9.
-They are considered a wonder food for women in particular.
+It is considered a wonder food, particularly for women.

 Wasabina mustard is a beautiful bright green to match its bright flavor.
 If you have ever cleared your sinuses with wasabi, you know what this microgreen tastes like.
 It has a kick you won't quickly forget.
 Spicy like horseradish, it is an amazing compliment to any Asian meal or anywhere you just want a powerful flavor.